iter8-tools/iter8/mkdocs/docs/tutorials/load-test/payload.md

     ```

 === "URL (image/jpeg)"
     Fetch jpeg image from a payload URL.
-Send it as payload and explicitly set the content type to "image/jpeg".
+Use this image as payload and explicitly set the content type to `image/jpeg` during the load test.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadURL=https://cdn.pixabay.com/photo/2021/09/08/17/58/poppy-6607526_1280.jpg \